softawaregmbh/MobileDevOps/Exercises/exercise1.md

 # Creating your first Xamarin App

+## Learnings

+1. Create a new Xamarin Forms App with Visual Studio
+1. Learn about the MVVM architecture
+1. Run your code in the Android emulator

 ## Create a Visual Studio project
 1. Open Visual Studio
 1. Create a new project